dokester/BayesicFitting/docs/EclipsingStars.md

 **EclipsingStarModel** which calculates how the light intensity changes as a function of time, and given a set of parameters.

-It starts off with a **StellarOrbitModel** using dummy values for the missing parameters, to produce a 3-dimensional stellar orbit in x, y and z.
-X and y yield the distance between the stars and z determines which star is in front of the other.
+It starts off with a **StellarOrbitModel** using dummy values for the missing parameters, to produce a 3-dimensional stellar orbit in x, y and
+z.
+The distance and orientation of the stars in the sky plane is given by x and y, and z determines which star is in front of the other.

 The method **tidalDistortion** determines how much the stellar dimensions vary in their orbit around each other.
 The apparent